 I use this in my thanksgiving stuffing and it is delic!
 If I cut it all up and put it in the refrigerator, how long will it last?

-Chris Mower gloriously fleshes out...
+Chris Mower rapidly fleshes out...

 Cut and cooked veggies usually last up to a week.
 Each day they’re stored causes a lot more of a breakdown.
 For the best experience, I would use the day-of, or the day after.